 If you really want to be taken serious, Rolling Stone, you should have also reported the other side of agriculture instead of being a puppet for HSUS (Humane Society of the United States).
 HSUS is not your local humane society.
 They give less than 1% of their donations to local humane societies, even though the vast majority of their commercials play on people’s emotions by showing cats and dogs.
 So please donate your money to your local humane society.

 Animal Cruelty is NOT the price we pay for cheap meat.
 In fact, if we really did have animal cruelty, our meat would not be cheap at all because animals do not thrive if they are treated with cruelty.
 If stressed, sows would not be able to get pregnant or would abort their litters.
-Instead, the reality is we have very healthy sows and piglets.
+Instead, the reality is we have healthy sows and piglets.
 Affordable meat is the result of farmers’ efficiencies, technologies and old fashioned hard work.
 If Mr. Solotaroff talked to a family farmer he would have known that.

 Here is another reaction to the article by The Dairy Mom – Is Farm Animal Cruelty Common?